cs-uob/COMSM0085/docs/organisation.md

 infection](https://www.mpg.de/17916867/coronavirus-masks-risk-protection).

 Please **do not come to the in-person sessions if you are experiencing [any of the following symptoms](https://joinzoe.com/learn/omicron-symptoms)**:
-- runny nose
-- headache
 - fatigue (even a little)
 - sore throat (even a tickle)
+- cough (even a little)
+- headache
+- runny nose
 - sneezing
+- fever
+- loss of sense of smell or taste

 If you have even extremely mild symptoms, it is common courtesy to assume you have COVID-19.
 If you bring it into the lab you will cause disruption with mathematical certainty.
 Please isolate until your symptoms go away.